General

 Procedure

 The Head of the Office for Foreigners is responsible for Dublin procedures and the Border Guard is responsible for transfers.[2]
-All asylum seekers over the age of 14 are fingerprinted and checked in Eurodac at the time of lodging their asylum application.
+All asylum applicants over the age of 14 are fingerprinted and checked in Eurodac at the time of lodging their asylum application.
 In all cases, the Head of the Office for Foreigners applies the Dublin procedure.[3]
 The CJEU’s ruling in Mengesteab,[4] which allows Member States to implement the Dublin procedure from the time of registration before the submission of an application, has not altered the practice of the Office for Foreigners.
 The Office still initiates the Dublin procedure from the time when the application is submitted.

-According to the Office for Foreigners, if the authorities decide to apply the Dublin procedure, asylum seekers are informed about it.
+According to the Office for Foreigners, if the authorities decide to apply the Dublin procedure, asylum applicants are informed about it.
 They are also informed about the following steps of the procedure e.g. decision received from another Member State, or the need to submit additional documents.

-Individualised guarantees
+- Individualised guarantees

-Transfers
+- Transfers

 According to the Border Guard, the transfer is organised within days from the moment the decision on transfer becomes final, bearing in mind the time in which other states expect to be informed about the transfer in advance and depending on the availability of plane tickets, etc.[6]